datacrystals/VideoEffects/README.md

 # VideoEffects
-Just some VideoEffects that were interesting to make.
+Just some VideoEffects for a friend.

 ## Instructions
 To use the tools, simply run `python3 {Name of tool}.py inputvideo outputvideo (optional arguments)`